 Please attend all classes.
-Class lectures, discussions, and exercises will be based on the assumption that you have completed all of the assigned readings by the start of our intensive class.
-Class will begin promptly at 1:00pm.
-Please make every effort to arrive on time and participate fully.
-Our time together will be greatly enriched by all of us teaching one another and learning from one another, based on our varied experiences.
+Class lectures, discussions, and exercises are based on the assumption that you have completed all assigned readings by the start of our intensive class.
+The class will begin every day promptly at 1:00 pm.
+Please ensure that you arrive on time and participate fully.
+Our time together will be greatly enriched by all of us teaching and learning from one another based on our varied experiences.

-In class Presentation
+In-class Presentation

 On the first day of class, every student will give an introductory presentation.
-Presentation will include: (1) Personal Introduction (including family, interests etc.) (2) Description of your current ministry.
-(3) A summary of your findings in your church member interviews (see below) (4) A description of what you hope to take away from the class.
+The presentation will include: (1) A personal Introduction (including family, interests, etc.) (2) A description of your current ministry.
+(3) A summary of the findings from your church member interviews (see below).
+(4) A description of what you hope to take away from the class.

-• In class Participation
+In-class Participation

-It is important that all students participate in the class by engaging in class discussions and group activities.
+All students must engage in class discussions and group activities.